Video courtesy of Michael Page

 We know your time is precious.
 That’s why Career Ready offers a range of flexible volunteering roles, all of which help transform our students’ lives.

-Spending time with someone who wants to achieve something and is like a sponge to learn about the world of work it's extremely rewarding.
-It’s also motivating to see a young person go into the world to do what they set out to do.
+Spending time with someone who wants to achieve something is extremely rewarding.
+It’s also motivating to see a young person go out into the world and do what they set out to do.

 Helen Leggat, Training and Competence Manager, Santander

-As a Career Ready mentor, you work one-to-one with a student and can have a real impact on their development.
-Meeting regularly over a 12 month period from January to December, you support their studies with advice and real life experience.
-It’s also a great opportunity to develop your own coaching skills and spot future talent.
+As a Career Ready mentor, you can have a real impact on a student's development.
+Meeting regularly over a 12 month period, you support their studies with advice and real life experience.
+Mentoring is also a great opportunity for you to develop your own coaching skills and spot future talent.

 Julie Harbison, Technical Training Manager, Diageo plc.

-During the 4-6 week internship, our students come in to work for your company.
-They get to put their learning into practice in the workplace, but often become valued team members – and even future employees.
-Offering a Career Ready student an internship gives you the chance to influence a pivotal period in a young person’s life, to identify potential staff and improve your or your employees’ management skills.
+During their internship of at least 140 hours (four weeks), our students come in to work for your company.
+They get to put their learning into practice in the workplace but often become valued team members – and even future employees.
+Offering a Career Ready student a 140 hours internship gives you the chance to boost social mobility, bridge the skills gap and develop a talent pipeline.

 Barry Sewell, UK Service Delivery Leader at RSA and LAB Member at All Saints Catholic High School, Liverpool